logigearcorp/docs.testarchitect.com/content/user-guide/getting-started/working-with-testarchitect-client/project-item-screens-in-testarchitect-client/_index.md

 ## Interface Element display

-**Note:** Direct editing of interface elements is generally performed in the **Interface Lines** tab of the parent interface entity.
+{{<note>}} Direct editing of interface elements is generally performed in the **Interface Lines** tab of the parent interface entity.
 Initial generation of interface elements is generally performed with the [Interface Viewer](/TA_Help/Topics/Interface_def_Viewer.html) or [Identify tool](/TA_Help/Topics/Interface_def_client_interface_tool_identify.html).

 An interface element is displayed in TestArchitect Client with a single screen \(no tabs\) containing both information fields and the element definition fields.

-**Tip:** This screen displays only the first property field for the interface element.
+{{<tip>}} This screen displays only the first property field for the interface element.
 If the element's definition involves more than a single property-value pair, the additional pairs must be accessed in the **Interface Lines** tab of the parent interface entity.

 ## Test Suite display